mhviet2001/CI-CD-Pipeline-Java/README.md

 +----[SHA256]-----+
 ```

-Then, run the command `ssh-copy-id ansibleadmin@[Your Dockerhost Private IP]` to copy the public key to the `Dockerhost`, allowing us to log in to the `Dockerhost` without having to enter the password.
+Then, run the command `ssh-copy-id ansibleadmin@[Your Docker Private IP]` to copy the public key to the `Docker`, allowing us to log in to the `Docker` without having to enter the password.

 ```bash
 [ansibleadmin@ip-10-0-0-237 ~]$ ssh-copy-id ansibleadmin@10.0.0.85